 The theme of this section has been upsells, upsells and upsells.
 While the interface of both hosts will not give users a lot of problems, many users will be forced to part with some money to enjoy features offered for free by other hosts.
 Regardless, though, we have to choose a lesser evil.
 Bluehost wins this one for us because of the effectiveness of its cPanel, and the fact that it offers free SSL certificates on ALL plans.

 Almost all hosts offer money-back guarantees.
 The difference, though, is how long the guarantee period is.
 Most hosts offer a thirty-day money-back guarantee, but we don't think that is enough.
 In fact, we'd prefer an anytime money-back guarantee like A2 Hosting offers.
 However, if we can't have that we'll settle for anything longer than thirty days.

 Bluehost doesn't perform as impressively in this criteria, as the host offers only a 30-days money-back guarantee.
 This refund doesn't cover any free add-ons, such as a free domain, that might have been collected.
 If a free domain has been received, a fee of $15.99 will be deducted from the refund.
 Asides from that, Bluehost's refund policy is pretty straightforward.
 Low, but straightforward.

 GoDaddy also offers a thirty days money-back guarantee with more or less the same conditions as Bluehost.
 It has a few extra nicks, though.

 - You get 30 days if it’s an annual plan.

-- You get 48 hours if it’s a monthly plan but not all monies will be refunded.
+- You get 48 hours if it’s a monthly plan but won't get a refund for the full amount.

 In addition to that, we scoured GoDaddy's terms and conditions and found this gem hidden between a cluster of words.